What to do if…

 Do not do these things

-- Don’t use the same password you use anywhere else for the router admin login.
+- Don’t reuse a password from any other account for the router admin login.

 What to do now